-The Division of the Civilian Volunteer Medical Reserve Corps (DCVMRC) is the national program office of the MRC and is responsible for maintaining this website.
-DCVMRC supports local efforts to establish, implement, and sustain MRC units by:
+The MRC Program is the national program office of the MRC and is responsible for maintaining this website.
+The MRC Program supports local efforts to establish, implement, and sustain MRC units by:

 - Collecting and distributing information and best practices to communities and units